 - 1 tablespoon maple syrup (or honey)

-- Preheat your oven to 200 degrees and heat up your waffle iron.
+- To keep the cooked waffles warm while you finish cooking the rest, reheat your oven to 200 degrees and heat up your waffle iron.

 - Mix the dry ingredients (flours, baking powder, baking soda, and salt) in a large mixing bowl.